 A healthy school community is one that supports the wellness of all its members (e.g., students, teachers, staff and parents) and strives to be a healthy setting for living, learning and working.
 Comprehensive School Health (CSH) is an effective approach for building healthy school communities.
-Identifying health champions and forming a school health team are important parts of the process for developing healthy school communities (see diagram).
-This resource describes the roles of health champions and school health teams in supporting school health initiatives.
+Identifying wellness champions and forming a school health team are important parts of the process for developing healthy school communities (see diagram).
+This resource describes the roles of wellness champions and school health teams in supporting school health initiatives.

-What are Health Champions?
+What are Wellness Champions?

 Health Champions at St. Francis of Assisi Middle School

-“Health champions” refer to the people who take a lead role in facilitating activities related to health and wellness within the school community.
+“Wellness Champions” refer to the people who take a lead role in facilitating activities related to health and wellness within the school community.
 They connect the school to existing resources and identify other supports that may be needed.
 Although health champions lead the way, it is important that they share the workload with other staff, volunteers and members of the school health team.

 Health champions can take on a variety of roles, including:

 - Increasing awareness and knowledge of health and wellness within their school community